vaioic/QuPath_Workshop2025/Tutorials/08_Workflows.md

 <img src='/Tutorials/PNGs/CreateWorkflow.png' width='410' height='634'><br>

 Click on the commands to check the parameters.
-Right click on the commands to remove repeat commands (keep the one with the parameters you liked the most) and reorder them.
+Right click on the commands to remove repeat commands (keep the one with the parameters you liked the most) and reorder them as needed.
 Your final workflow should look similar to the one above.
 After finalizing, click on Create script.
 A Script Editor window will open with the commands written in groovy and in the correct order.
 If you had multiple images of the same type to analyze in the same way, you could run this script for all (or select) images in the QuPath project (Run > Run for project).

 Test out the script by deleting all objects in the image (Objects > Delete > Delete all objects) and then click Run on the script editor.

 If you are running a script on a batch of images, add the following code snippet to the end of the script.
-QuPath can hog memory on the HPC and cause out of error messages when running a batch analysis.
+QuPath can hog memory on the HPC and cause out of error messages when running a batch analysis (this will cause the node to crash!).
 This snippet will help clear memory so the script can run without issue.

 ```
 //Add to end of any script running in batch to help clear up memory space.
 Very important for running batch scripts on HPC